Emergence of generic first-passage time distributions for large Markovian networks: Abstract

 \section{Abstract}

-First-passage times are often the most relevant aspect of a complex Markovian network, because they signify when information processing has resulted in a definite decision.
+First-passage times are often the most relevant aspect of a complex Markovian network because they signify when information processing has resulted in a definite decision.
 Previous studies have shown that for kinetic proofreading networks in the limit of large network size the first-passage time distribution converges either to a delta or to an exponential distribution.
 Remarkably, these two forms correspond to the two extreme distributions of minimal and maximal entropy for a fixed mean, respectively.
 Here we build on the connection between first-passage times and graph theory to show that these two limits are not model-specific, but arise generically in Markovian networks from the distribution of the eigenvalues of the generator matrix.
 A deterministic peak emerges when infinitely many eigenvalues contribute, while the exponential limit arises from a single dominant eigenvalue.
-We also show that the exponential limit emerges robustly for reversible networks when a backward bias exists.
-In contrast, the deterministic limit is not obtained from a simple reversal of this condition, but under structurally tighter conditions, revealing a fundamental asymmetry between both regimes.
+We also show that the exponential limit emerges robustly for reversible networks when the mean first-passage time from the initial state to the target state becomes much larger than the mean first-passage time in the reverse direction.
+In contrast, the deterministic limit is not obtained from a simple reversal of this condition, but follows from a non-vanishing conductance or a mean-residual lifetime of the process which becomes small compared to the mean first-passage time in the long-time limit.
+This reveals a fundamental asymmetry between the two regimes.
 Our theoretical analysis is illustrated and validated by computer simulations of one-step master equations and random networks.